manju-devv/Sasi-Digital_Resume/README.md

-Take a demo about the project: https://manju-devv.github.io/Sasi-Digital_Resume/
+Look at the demo about the project: https://manju-devv.github.io/Sasi-Digital_Resume/

 # Getting Started with Create React App